NikeHop/UniversalPolicies/README.md

 ### Train the Diffusion Planner

 The code to train the diffusion planner can be found in `./diffusion_nl/diffusion_model`.
 All the following commands should be run from there.
+To train a diffusion planner for action space 0 in the GOTO environment run:

+`python train.py --config ./configs/goto.yaml --datapath ../../data/GOTO/standard_83_4_0_False_demos/dataset_83.pkl --action_space 0`

-To train a diffusion planner for
+To train a diffusion planner for each action space separately in the GOTO environment run:

+`bash train_all_action_spaces.sh`.

 ### Evaluate via the Diffusion Agent

-### Train Imitation Learning Policy
+### Train Imitation Learning Policies

 The code to train the imitation learning policies can be found in `./diffusion_nl/imitation_learning`.
 All the following commands should be run from there.
 To train the imitation learning baselines on a specific dataset for a specific action space run